What is a Level Score?

 Your Home screen shows:

-- Level Score ring — the percentage filling up through the week
+- Level Score ring — the percentage filling up through the week (based on whichever EP type your challenge is configured to use)

 - Workout count — how many sessions this week